xan105/node-addons/README.md

       -targetname2.node
 ```

-Install script will check for prebuild(s) before building your project with `node-gyp rebuild`.
-But you can force compile by doing `npm install --build-from-source`
+NB: Install script is also available with its old name `node-gyp-load` for backward compatibility.

 API
 ===